Agriculture in India

 (viii) To generate employment through continuous adjustments in optimum land use planning and to ensure collective security against recurring droughts and floods.

-Programmes sponsored by Soil and Water Conservation Division at the national level are checking problems like water and wind erosion, degradation through water logging, salinity, ravines, torrents, shifting cultivation, coastal sands in addition to declining man-land ratio, increasing and competing demands for land, diversion of arable land and loss of productivity.
+- Programs sponsored by the Soil and Water Conservation Division at the national level are checking problems like water and wind erosion, degradation through waterlogging, salinity, ravines, torrents, shifting cultivation, coastal sands in addition to declining man-land ratio, increasing and competing demands for land, diversion of arable land and loss of productivity.

-2. A centrally sponsored scheme for reclamation of alkali (usar) soils, launched during Seventh Plan, continues in Haryana, Punjab and Uttar Pradesh.
-The components of the scheme include assured irrigation water, on farm development works like land leveling, deep ploughing, community drainage systems, application of soils amendment, organic manure etc. An area of 3.36 lakh hectare of land has been reclaimed upto 1993-94.
+- A centrally sponsored scheme for reclamation of alkali (usar) soils, launched during the Seventh Plan, continues in Haryana, Punjab, and Uttar Pradesh.
+The components of the scheme include assured irrigation water, on-farm development works like land leveling, deep plowing, community drainage systems, application of soil amendment, organic manure, etc. An area of 3.36 lakh hectares of land has been reclaimed up to 1993-94.

-4. A scheme of Integrated Watershed Management in the catchments of flood-prone rivers was launched during the Sixth Plan in eight flood-prone rivers of the Gangetic basin covering seven States and Union Territories.
-The scheme aims at enhancing the ability of the catchment areas to absorb larger quantity of rain water, thus reducing erosion, silting and the consequent fury of floods.
+- A scheme of Integrated Watershed Management in the catchments of flood-prone rivers was launched during the Sixth Plan in eight flood-prone rivers of the Gangetic basin covering seven States and Union Territories.
+The scheme aims at enhancing the ability of the catchment areas to absorb a larger quantity of rainwater, thus reducing erosion, silting, and the consequent fury of floods.

-5. All India Soil and Land use Survey Organisation (AISLUSO) with its seven regional/sub-regional centres does catchment delineation and fixing of priorities for watershed development.
+- All India Soil and Land-use Survey Organisation (AISLUSO) with its seven regional/sub-regional centers does catchment delineation and fixing of priorities for watershed development.

-6. The National Land Use and Conservation Board (NLCB) is concerned primarily with national land use policy.
-It coordinates the work of State Land Use Board (SLUB) in preventing indiscriminate diversion of good agriculture, scientific management of land use and conservation.
+- The National Land Use and Conservation Board (NLCB) is concerned primarily with national land-use policy.
+It coordinates the work of the State Land Use Board (SLUB) in preventing indiscriminate diversion of good agriculture, scientific management of land use, and conservation.